Han-Yuan-Med/Han-Yuan-Med.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Han.
-Throughout my journey, I have been driven by a passion for advancing knowledge in healthcare.
+Throughout my academic journey, I have been driven by a passion for advancing knowledge in finance and healthcare.
 I am particularly interested in the intersection of statistics and machine intelligence, and I strive to develop innovative methodologies that inform evidence-based decision-making.
 I also have a keen interest in the latest breakthroughs in computer vision and natural language processing.

 Also, the idea of traveling✈️, packing my bags🧳, and disappearing to someplace new📸, lives inside my brain all the time🧠.
 I have journeyed to over 20 countries🧭and have been spellbound by the surreal natural wonders🌄, including [rushing while clear river](/files/travel/river.jpg)🐟flowing from [sapphire lake](/files/travel/lake.jpg)🦢, [the blue-burning](/files/travel/blue_fire.jpg)🔥or [matcha pudding](/files/travel/matcha.jpg)🍵-like [volcano](/files/travel/volcano.jpg)🌋, [the glacier](/files/travel/glacier.jpg)🧊at the roof🔝or [the end](/files/travel/earth_end.jpg)🔚of the continent🌎, [the pink ocean](/files/travel/pink_lake.jpg)🦩in [the barren saline land](/files/travel/barren.jpg)🌵, [the black sand beach](/files/travel/black_beach.jpg)🐚with [crashing waves](/files/travel/waves.jpg)🌊, and [the auroras](/files/travel/aurora.jpg)🌌[dancing across the skies](/files/travel/aurora_dancing.jpg)🌠.